-Furthermore, access to support measures was treated from a particularly conservative approach: in particular, for government guarantees given as part of newly originated loans or existing exposures, a specific LGD has been consistently factored into the expected loss calculation that also reflects the collection capacity of the same guarantees.
+Access to support measures was treated from a particularly conservative approach: in particular, for government guarantees given as part of newly originated loans or existing exposures, a specific LGD has been consistently factored into the expected loss calculation that also reflects the collection capacity of the same guarantees, leading to a specific calibration of the LGD linked to loans guaranteed by the State.

-With reference to the stage classification process of the performing portfolio, as in the previous year, the effects of the prudential backstop of 300% of the SICR (introduced in Q4 2021, in addition to the current transfer threshold definition model) continued to manifest as the maximum threshold of variation between lifetime PD at the reporting date and that defined at the origination date on each relationship.
+With reference to the stage classification process of the performing portfolio, as in the previous year, the effects of the prudential backstop of 300% of the SICR continued to manifest as the maximum threshold of variation between lifetime PD at the reporting date and that defined at the origination date on each relationship.